Kevin Harlan: Notable calls

 September 12, 2016 – Harlan was the radio play-by-play man for Westwood One's coverage of the Monday Night Football game between the San Francisco 49ers and the Los Angeles Rams, where a fan ran onto the field.
 Harlan then proceeded to give a play-by-play of security chasing the man.
-Deadspin referred to the call as an "All Timer"."Hey somebody has run out on the field.
+Deadspin referred to the call as an "All Timer"."Hey, somebody has run out on the field.
 Some goofball in a hat and a red shirt.
 Now he takes off the shirt!
 He’s running down the middle by the 50, he’s at the 30!
 He’s bare-chested and...
 BANGING HIS CHEST?!
 Now he runs the opposite way!
 He runs to the 50, he runs to the 40, the guy is DRUNK!
 But there he goes!
 The 20 — they’re chasing him, but they’re not going to get him!
 Waving his arms, bare-chested; Somebody stop that man!
-[Referring to the security] Oh, they got him, they’re coming from the left — Oh and they tackle him at the 40-yard line!
+[Referring to the security] Oh, they got him, they’re coming from the left — Oh, and they tackle him at the 40-yard line!
 [Pause] Whew, that was the most exciting thing to happen tonight."

-January 14, 2018 – Harlan called the NFC Divisional Match-up between the New Orleans Saints and Minnesota Vikings for Westwood One Radio, where Stefon Diggs scored on a 61 yard touchdown pass from Case Keenum as time expired, now known as the Minneapolis Miracle.
-It's third down and 10.
-Keenum is in the gun from his own 39.
-Four man front, six in the secondary.
-Shotgun snap.
-He moves up, he moves up, he throws a long line drive on the near side, leaping to and catch made!
-It's made by – oh my goodness, it's gonna go in for the touchdown!
-Grabbed by Diggs!
-He broke a tackle!
-61 yard touchdown throw!
-THE VIKINGS HAVE WON!
-THE MINNESOTA VIKINGS HAVE WON!

-May 12, 2019 – Harlan called Game 7 of the 2019 NBA Eastern Conference Semifinals with analyst Greg Anthony, where Kawhi Leonard hit a shot at the buzzer that bounced four times before falling in to win the game and advance the Toronto Raptors to the Eastern Conference Finals.
-Harlan's call of the play:Harlan: It's off to Leonard, defended by Simmons.
-Is this the dagger?